dazaiii/dazaiii/README.md

 ### Hi there 👋

 I'm detail oriented person with problem-solving skills and strategic thinking.
 I like to create user friendly and well-designed web pages.
-I have currently working in Angular and I have 4 years of commercial experience.
+I am currently working in Angular and I have 4 years of commercial experience.

 #### Check website about me